knocklabs/docs/pages/getting-started/how-knock-works.md

 ---
 title: How Knock works
-description: Understand the basic concepts of Knock and how to configure it
+description: Learn the basic concepts of Knock and how it's configured.
 tags: ["getting started"]
 section: Getting started
 ---